THE HOOSIERS’ GUIDE

-Applying to Schools
+Applying to College

 The application process can seem overwhelming, but breaking it down into steps can help make it go smoothly.
 Remember, it’s important not to wait until the last minute, especially on elements like reference letters and asking others to proofreading your application.